HL7/bulk-data/input/pagecontent/authorization.md

 Authorization Framework, RFC6749](https://tools.ietf.org/html/rfc6749).

-Because the authorization scope is limited to protected resources previously arranged with the authorization server, the client credentials grant flow, as defined in [Section 4.4 of RFC6749](https://tools.ietf.org/html/rfc6749#page-40), may be used to request authorization.
+Because the authorization scope is limited to protected resources previously arranged with the FHIR authorization server, the client credentials grant flow, as defined in [Section 4.4 of RFC6749](https://tools.ietf.org/html/rfc6749#page-40), may be used to request authorization.
 Use of the client credentials grant type requires that the client SHALL be a "confidential" client capable of